danielharrell/open-eyes-lect-2017-18/Open.md

 world*?
 We have enough names without this one for what there is to see: one noun, learned or invented, for each thing in turn.
 So why hold an extra noun in reserve, for everything at once?
-And how can this noun, "world", indeed *name* everything at once?
+And how can this noun, "world", *name* everything at once?
 Only, perhaps, if the world in this sense were not, in itself, anything, but instead *a frame*---or again an embrace---of everything, serving this